quangtricao/library-database-seeding/README.md

 Database seeding script for the following library [platform](https://cqtri-fsproject.netlify.app/).

 The script create collections: authors, books, and genres.
-It also create two collections that feature bridge table relationship: bookauthors and bookgenres.
+It also create two bridge table collections that feature many-to-many relationship: bookauthors and bookgenres.

 ## Getting started